 The items in the scope of this statement are also subject to the annual audited disclosures in SSAP No. 26R—Bonds, paragraph 30.f.

+The financial statements shall disclose the reporting entity’s share of the cash pool by asset type (cash, cash equivalents, or short-term investments).

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2020\Spring\NM Exposures\19-42 - Cash Equivalents - Cash & Liquidity Pools.docx